ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 # Entrust DataControl on IBM Cloud with IBM Hyper Protect Crypto Services
 {: #htdc-hpcs-detail}

+New installations of Entrust DataControl® (formerly known as HyTrust DataControl) are no longer supported for new or existing deployments of vCenter Server® instances.
+You can still use or delete existing Entrust DataControl installations on your existing instances.
+{: deprecated}

 The DataControl® virtual machine (VM) is an Entrust-hardened version of FreeBSD, a light-weight, locked-down operating system that has no runtime login or SSH access to the system.
 This system prevents tampering or attempts to access clear-text data and encryption keys.
 Two VMs are deployed onto the internal management subnet.